-The planets have aligned and space itself has opened up to grace us with the heavy roll of the Savona, Italy-based psychedelic fuzz rock unit BLACK ELEPHANT as they drop their latest album ‘Seven Swords‘ today via Small Stone Records.
+The planets have aligned and space itself has opened up to grace us with the heavy roll of the Savona, Italy-based psychedelic fuzz-rock unit BLACK ELEPHANT as they drop their latest album ‘Seven Swords‘ today via Small Stone Records.
 It delivers an addictive assortment of classic-minded, heavy rocking tunes, picking the best the ’70s, ’90s, and ’00s had to offer in riffery and melding spacey blowouts with desert-hued hooks.

-The Italian fuzzmongers mark 10 years of cooperative corporeal existence in 2020, and ‘Seven Swords‘ is the second LP BLACK ELEPHANT have issued in league with Detroit-based imprint Small Stone Records and is out today, August 21st.
+The Italian fuzzmongers mark 10 years of cooperative corporeal existence in 2020, and ‘Seven Swords‘ is the second LP BLACK ELEPHANT has issued in league with Detroit-based imprint Small Stone Records and is out today, August 21st.

-Whether it’s the scorching leads of “Yayoi Kusama” or the conscious wink-and-nod of “Red Sun And Blues Sun” a short time later – just ahead of the bluesy “Seppuku” and the near-nine-minute stretch of closer “Govinda” – BLACK ELEPHANT brings their finest work to-date in an efficient seven-track, thirty-three-minute stretch, building not only on what they accomplished on ‘Cosmic Blues‘, but also what their prior two full-lengths – 2014’s ‘Bifolchi Inside‘ and 2012’s ‘Spaghetti Cowboys‘ – were building toward.
+Whether it’s the scorching leads of “Yayoi Kusama” or the conscious wink-and-nod of “Red Sun And Blues Sun” a short time later – just ahead of the bluesy “Seppuku” and the near-nine-minute stretch of closer “Govinda” – BLACK ELEPHANT brings their finest work to date in an efficient seven-track, thirty-three-minute stretch, building not only on what they accomplished on ‘Cosmic Blues‘, but also what their prior two full-lengths – 2014’s ‘Bifolchi Inside‘ and 2012’s ‘Spaghetti Cowboys‘ – were building toward.

 This is a band coming into their own, wasting neither their time nor yours in the process.
 Fuzz pedals preach on, the sky cracks, and the riffs themselves seem to lock bellies in sumo battles, so what the hell?
 The world’s ending anyway.
 You might as well have some fun with it.